Rising Thunder (video game): Release

-The Build 1341 patch added custom matches and lobbies, allowing people to play with friends.
-The current patch is Build 1391 which had balance changes and bug fixes.
+The 1341 Build added custom matches and lobbies, allowing people to play with friends.
+The last Official build was Build 1391 which had balance changes and bug fixes.
+Although the Community Edition has had several fixes and updates created for it, there are no build numbers attached to it, instead "Versions" are the nomenclature for these updated releases with the latest being Version 1.3.

 Promotion

 On September 9, 2012, well-known streamer ShowDown hosted the very first Rising Thunder tournament in San Francisco, California.
 Evo 2012 Ultimate Marvel vs. Capcom 3 champion, Ryan "Filipino Champ" Ramirez was the winner of ShowDown's inaugural tournament utilizing Chel.